-LV Valenbeck Export Packaging timber cases are supplied in accordance to the Forestry Commission www.forestry.gov.uk and the ISPM15 compliance governed by ………….and web address
+LV Valenbeck Export Packaging timber cases are supplied in accordance to the Forestry Commission www.forestry.gov.uk and ISPM15 compliance.

 The International Standards For Phytosanitary Measures No. 15 (ISPM15) is a measure developed by the International Plant Protection Convention (IPPC).
 The regulation was developed to help prevent the international transport and spread of disease and insects that could negatively affect plants or ecosystems globally.

 All ISPM15 timber is debarked, then heat treated or fumigated with methyl bromide to ensure no insects or diseases are spread whilst being exported.

 In order to export products using timber packaging to countries outside of the EU, ISPM15 regulations are required.
 The mark of compliance is branded onto each side of our timber cases/crates to ensure they are clearly visible import and export officials internationally.